Cost: TOTAL RECIPE COST: $9.15, COST PER SERVING (6 servings): $1.53

-Heat the butter in a large skillet over medium heat.
-Add in the potatoes and onions.
-Cook for approximately 5-10 minutes stirring frequently until the potatoes are browning slightly.
+Heat 1 Tbsp butter in a skillet over medium heat.
+Add 2 lbs thinly sliced potatoes and ½ sliced onion, cooking for 5–10 minutes until slightly browned.

 Notes